SidaDan/Java-DirectoryWatcher/README.md

 # Java-DirectoryWatcher

 A small library for watching directory changes.
+It uses the WatchService API from Oracle.

 ## Simple Example